terrancebrown/jekyll-blog/_posts/2014/2014-03-12-publish-by-day-one.md

 ---
-layout: single
 title: Publish by Day One
-subtitle: A Better Way to Journal
-date: 2014-03-12
 tags: ["writing"]
 ---
 Before starting up this blog I’d had a break of about 3 years when I did no writing on the web.
 My previous blogs all went the way of the dodo and due to my move to Japan I had to stop writing for the various sites and publications I was working for back in South Africa.